I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Anker Power House

-If you are looking for a waterproof alternative to the Anker Power Bank then you could have a look at the EasyAcc 20000 mAh, a rugged outdoor power bank which is IP67 waterproof.
+If you are looking for a waterproof alternative to the Anker Power Bank then you could have a look at the EasyAcc 20000 mAh, a rugged outdoor power bank that is IP67 waterproof.
 Another waterproof solution is the PWR27 which can be found on Kickstarter (have not tested it myself).